Transportation-Inspection/visual_odometry/README.md

 ## Sample

-The images in the KITTI_sample folder belong to the [KITTI Vision Benchmark](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) dataset.
+The images and poses in the KITTI_sample folder belong to the [KITTI Vision Benchmark](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) dataset.

 Authors: Andreas Geiger and Philip Lenz and Raquel Urtasun